Emerson Santos (footballer, born 1995)

-Emerson Raymundo Santos (born 5 April 1995), known as Emerson Santos or simply Emerson, is a Brazilian footballer who plays as a central defender for Ponte Preta.
+Emerson Raymundo Santos (born 5 April 1995), known as Emerson Santos or simply Emerson, is a Brazilian footballer who plays as a central defender for América Mineiro.

 Club career

 Born in Itaboraí, Rio de Janeiro, Emerson represented Botafogo as a youth.
 He made his senior debut on 30 April 2015, starting in a 2–1 Copa do Brasil away win against Capivariano.

 On 7 May 2015 Emerson was definitely promoted to the first team in Série B, but contributed with only one league match during the campaign, which ended in promotion as champions.
 On 8 December, he renewed his contract until the end of 2017.

 Emerson became a regular starter in 2016, and scored his first senior goal on 28 February of that year, netting the equalizer through a direct free kick in a 1–1 draw at Vasco da Gama for the Campeonato Carioca championship.
 On 22 May he made his Série A debut, starting in a 1–1 away draw against Sport.

 On August 16, 2017 he signed for Palmeiras.